-Filing an electronic income tax return for natural persons using MyGuichet.lu
+Filing an income tax return for natural persons via the electronic assistant on MyGuichet.lu

 Last update

 Resident and non-resident taxpayers who are subject to taxation (taxation by assessment) in Luxembourg are required to report their income by filing an income tax return (form 100).
-If there is no tax liability, resident and non-resident taxpayers can, upon request, file a tax return (form 100) in order to be taxed by assessment.
+Should they not be liable for tax, they may nevertheless file a tax return to be taxed by means of an assessment upon request.

-Since the 2021 tax year, eligible taxpayers can file their personal income tax return online via an electronic assistant on the MyGuichet.lu platform if they receive the following:
+If you are part of the target audience, you can, as of the 2021 tax year, file your income tax return online via an electronic assistant on the secure MyGuichet.lu platform.
+Some of the advantages of using the assistant are:

 Taxpayers concerned

-• subject to a tax return obligation (following a request from the Luxembourg Inland Revenue - ACD) or who wish to file a tax return upon request; and
+• are subject to a tax return obligation following a request from the Luxembourg Inland Revenue (ACD); or

 Types of income to be reported

-• joint taxation by assimilation of the non-resident to the resident.
+• revoke joint taxation by assimilating the non-resident to the resident.

-Note: if the withholding tax forms of a non-resident couple show a tax rate, then this couple can use the electronic procedure because the assimilation mode has already been requested in advance as the rate has been entered on the withholding tax form.
+If the 'withholding tax forms' of a non-resident couple show a tax rate, then this couple can use the electronic assistant because the assimilation mode has already been requested in advance as the rate has been entered on the withholding tax form.

-Furthermore, the taxpayer cannot use this version of the electronic procedure to request or after having previously requested:
+Furthermore, you cannot use the electronic assistant to request or after having previously requested:

-• joint taxation upon joint request between a resident taxpayer and a non-resident person, who do not live de facto separated, provided that the resident taxpayer earns at least 90 % of the household's professional income during the year in Luxembourg;
+• joint taxation upon joint request made by a resident taxpayer and a non-resident taxpayer, who do not live de facto separated, provided that the resident taxpayer earns at least 90 % of the household's professional income during the tax year in Luxembourg;

 • purely individual taxation or taxation with reallocation of adjusted joint taxable income.